 English with time reduced the alphabetic letters; from 29 letters to 26 letters.
 Besides the 26 letters in use, English has modified characters too like ö, ü, and ä, double S or scharfes S that is represented by ß.

-The common mistakes made by Germans learning English is that they confuse E or R with A and I. This is due to the minute but sentence altering mistakes that can change the entire meaning of what is being said.
+The common mistake made by Germans learning English is that they confuse E or R with A and I. This is due to the minute but sentence altering mistakes that can change the entire meaning of what is being said.

-Learning articles between English and German is not an easy feat.
+Learning articles in English and German is not an easy feat.
 The German language has multiple articles because of which an English speaker takes time to learn the words and pronunciations.
 Usually, in European languages, there are two genders.
 German has three genders.

 This means three articles are used for nouns, which takes some time to get accustomed to.
 It’s easy to get confused and lose confidence in the way of learning German, but don’t be too self-conscious.
 It takes time, but you can get the hang of German easily.